 Thinking of a Long-Term Investment

-While the need of the hour was a billing tool that can automate invoices, and help them launch into the EU, Benjamin knew they needed a solution that would adapt to their future needs as well.
-A platform that adapts to their growth, and flex well for any unexpected situations they are sure to face in their journey.
+While the need of the hour was a billing tool that could automate invoices, and help them launch into the EU, Benjamin knew they needed a solution that would adapt to their future needs as well.
+A platform that adapts to their growth, and flexes well for any unexpected situations they are sure to face in their journey.